-- A Digital True Random Number Generator (DTRNG FRO M) library that meets some of ANSSI requirements (French scheme) - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
+- A Digital True Random Number Generator (DTRNG FRO M) library that fulfills the requirements of Class PTG.2 (German Scheme) as well as meets some of ANSSI requirements (French scheme) - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
 It is used in Bootloader and can be also used for the Security IC Embedded Software.
 No security relevant policy, mechanism or function is supported